 Where to get gas

 There are gas stations along the way from Alberta to Yellowknife.
 Typically a person can fuel up in High Level, Ab and make it the 414km to Fort Providence to fuel up again before the last 300km to Yellowknife.
 With the closure of Lisa’s Place in Enterprise, NT, there is no longer gas there.
-If you think you require gas/fuel between High Level, AB and Fort Providence, NT the most reliable option is to detour 40km into Hay River, NT.
+If you think you require gas/fuel between High Level, AB and Fort Providence, NT the most reliable option is to detour 40km into Hay River, NT or carry a jerry can.

 High Level is the last reliable place to get gas in Alberta before entering the NWT.
-Indian Cabins just on the Alberta side of the border often has gas as well but their hours of operation are unknown.
+They have several gas stations and options.

 [CLOSED] Enterprise (273km from High Level) is a small community at the intersection of the Mackenzie highway and the highway to Hay River.
 It has a self-serve gas station and convenience store that is open year round with reasonable operating hours.

 Hay River (312km from High Level) is a community on the shore of Great Slave Lake.
-It is off the highway that heads to Yellowknife, but if you are in need of gas and the Enterprise station is close, it is the place to go.
+It is off the NWT Highway 1 that heads to Yellowknife, on NWT Highway 2, but if you are in need of gas and the Enterprise station is close, it is the place to go.

 Fort Providence (141km from Enterprise/414km from High Level) is the major fuel up spots along the highway to Yellowknife.
 The gas station, open until 10 pm daily, also has fast-food and a restaurant within it.
 Fort Providence is the last stop before Yellowknife.